kisaacs/bpc-reading-group/README.md

 the [Computing Alliance of Hispanic-Serving Institutions Resource Pages](https://cahsi.utep.edu/resources/), may be of interest.

+The purpose of this group is to learn.
+We recognize no study or approach is perfect.
+However, we strive to seek waht we can learn from any reading despite its limitations.

 ### Reading Group Mechanics

 We will meet for one hour each week to discuss the week's reading.
 If the group is sizable, we may split into breakout rooms for smaller discussions, then reconvene to discuss points raised during those discussions.

 - Meeting Time: Fridays 1 PM Tucson Time
 - Meeting Place: Zoom

+Along with each discussion, we create a Jamboard for cataloguing ideas and discussion.
+All people at the meeting are welcome ot post.
+Anonymous posting is permitted.

+### Reading Group Mailing List

 To join the reading group announcement list `bpc-reading` through [https://list.arizona.edu/sympa/info/bpc-reading](https://list.arizona.edu/sympa/info/bpc-reading) to receive a weekly